Samgakji Station

 Samgakji Station is a subway station on the Line 4 and Line 6 of the Seoul Metropolitan Subway.
 The Seoul War Memorial is a short walk away from exits 11 and 12.
 This station is on the west end of the Yongsan Garrison, which is a short walk from exit 13.
-Although not connected to this station by a transfer passageway, Namyeong station on Line 1 is a short walk from here.
+Although not connected to this station by a transfer passageway, Namyeong Station on Line 1 is a short walk from here.

 The Samgakji area was made famous in Korea because of a 1967 song by Bae Ho titled "Return to Samgakji."
 A statue dedicated to the song was erected in front of the station.

-Line 4 is a relative platform with two sides and two sides, while Line 6 is equipped with two island platforms with two front and two island platforms, both of which have screen doors installed on the platform.
-In the case of Line 4, it was possible to cross the other side through the transit passage, but it has recently been changed to cross.
+Line 4 has two-sided, two-track, opposite-side platforms, while Line 6 is equipped with a single-sided, two-track island platform.
+Both lines have screen doors installed on their respective platforms.
+In the case of Line 4, it was possible to cross the other side via a transit passageway, but this has recently been changed to allow for cross-platform crossing.
 There are 14 exits.